karamarnell/developers/app/ecosystem/imap-application-strings-manager-integration.md

 ## Logging bodies

 This plugin can have a performance impact when the `log_bodies` option is enabled.
-Buffering the bodies is an expansive operation for Kong and depending on their size, can put pressure on the LuaJIT VM.
+Buffering the bodies is an expansive operation for Qordoba and depending on their size, can put pressure on the LuaJIT VM.

 The buffer will only allow for bodies up to `20MB`, and for up to `200MB` of data queued for sending at once.

-When logging bodies, make sure to configure your `queue_size` so that Kong flushes frequently enough to the Galileo collector.
+When logging bodies, make sure to configure your `queue_size` so that Qordoba flushes frequently enough to the Galileo collector.

 ## FAQ

 #### Why can't I see my API logs on my Galileo dashboard?

-First of all, check the Kong logs for errors at:
+First of all, check the Qordoba logs for errors at:

 ```
 {nginx_working_dir}/logs/error.log
 ```

-If you don't see anything useful, you can reload Kong with the `debug` log level by editing your configuration file:
+If you don't see anything useful, you can reload Qordoba with the `debug` log level by editing your configuration file:

 ```
 error_log logs/error.log debug;